google/skia/site/user/quick/android.md

     ./platform_tools/android/bin/android_install_app

-Finally to run the application you must navigate to the Skia Samples application using the application launcher on your device.
+Finally to run the application you can either navigate to the Skia Samples application using the application launcher on your device or from the command line.
+The command line option allows you to pass additional details to the application (similiar to other operating system) that specify where to find skp files and other resources.

+    ./platform_tools/android/bin/android_launch_app --resourcePath /data/local/tmp/resources

+By default if no additional parameters are specified the app will use the default params...

+    --resourcePath /data/local/tmp/skia_resoures
+    --pictureDir /data/local/tmp/skia_skp

 Build tools
 -----------